PaulKinlan/paul.kinlan.me/content/2023-02-13-experimental-apis.md

 ---
 slug: bcd-experimental-apis
 date: '2023-02-13T09:45:35'
-title: BCD - Experimental APIs
+title: BCD - Experimental APIs bcd
 tags:
+  - web development
+  - browser compatibility
+  - APIs
+  - experimental APIs
+  - BCD
-- bcd
+  - time-to-stable
+summary: "The time-to-stable website has new features, including a page that lists experimental APIs across browsers using BCD (Browser Compat Data).
+This helps developers track APIs marked experimental, understand their stability across browsers, and consider the implications for website integration."
 ---

 This is just a small update.
 I've spent a bit of time adding some features to "[time-to-stable](https://time-to-stable.deno.dev/)".
 As I try to think about what is [stable across the web platform](https://paul.kinlan.me/what-is-new-on-the-web/) it is useful to think about what APIs are marked as experimental.